GSA/challenges-and-prizes/_historical-challenges/2016-cdfi-fund-prize-competition.md

 judging-end-date: '08/31/2016 05:00 PM'
 solicitation-methods: ''
 advancing-the-agency-mission: ''
-rules: 'To be eligible to win a prize under the Challenge, an individual or entity—    (1) Must comply with all the requirements under this section.
-(2) In the case of a private entity, shall be incorporated in and maintain a primary place of business in the United States, and in the case of an individual, whether participating singly or in a group, shall be a citizen or permanent resident of the United States.
-(3) Shall not be a Federal entity or Federal employee acting within the scope of their employment.
-(4) Federal grantees may not use Federal funds to develop Challenge applications unless consistent with the purpose of their grant award.
-(5) Federal contractors may not use Federal funds from a contract to develop Challenge applications or to fund efforts in support of a Challenge submission.
-(6) All applications must propose or present ideas or solutions that have been implemented or are proposed to be implemented in rural areas<strong>;</strong>
+rules: '<p>To be eligible to win a prize under the Challenge, an individual or entity—    <br>(1) Must comply with all the requirements under this section.    <br>(2) In the case of a private entity, shall be incorporated in and maintain a primary place of business in the United States, and in the case of an individual, whether participating singly or in a group, shall be a citizen or permanent resident of the United States.    <br>(3) Shall not be a Federal entity or Federal employee acting within the scope of their employment.    <br>(4) Federal grantees may not use Federal funds to develop Challenge applications unless consistent with the purpose of their grant award.    <br>(5) Federal contractors may not use Federal funds from a contract to develop Challenge applications or to fund efforts in support of a Challenge submission.    <br>(6) All applications must propose or present ideas or solutions that have been implemented or are proposed to be implemented in rural areas<strong>;</strong>
   bonus points shall be given to ideas or solutions that have been implemented or are proposed to be implemented in rural persistent poverty areas. <strong>Please click on the following link to view the Rural Area and Persistent Poverty Lookup
   Tables: <a href="https://s3.amazonaws.com/challenge-gov/wp-content/uploads/2016/06/CDFI-Fund-Prize-Challenge-Rural-and-PPC-Lookup-FINAL-7.21.16.xlsx">CDFI
-  Fund Prize Challenge Rural and PPC Lookup </a></strong>.
-(7) All applications must propose or present an idea or solution that directly addresses the issue of increasing CDFI investments and access to capital in underserved rural areas and/or rural persistent poverty areas.
-(8) Applicants must be certified CDFIs, a collaboration of CDFIs, or a non-CDFI partnering with certified CDFIs.
+  Fund Prize Challenge Rural and PPC Lookup </a></strong>.    <br>(7) All applications must propose or present an idea or solution that directly addresses the issue of increasing CDFI investments and access to capital in underserved rural areas and/or rural persistent poverty areas.    <br>(8) Applicants must be certified CDFIs, a collaboration of CDFIs, or a non-CDFI partnering with certified CDFIs.
 Joint applicants as part of any collaboration or partnership should select a primary applicant to submit the application.
-An individual or entity shall not be deemed ineligible because the individual or entity used Federal facilities or consulted with Federal employees during a competition if the facilities and employees are made available to all individuals and entities participating in the Challenge on an equitable basis.
-Entrants must agree to assume any and all risks and waive claims against the Federal Government, its related entities, except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from participation in the Challenge, whether the injury, death, damage, or loss arises through negligence or otherwise.
-Entrants must also agree to indemnify the Federal Government against third-party claims for damages arising from or related to Challenge activities.'
+An individual or entity shall not be deemed ineligible because the individual or entity used Federal facilities or consulted with Federal employees during a competition if the facilities and employees are made available to all individuals and entities participating in the Challenge on an equitable basis.</p><p>Entrants must agree to assume any and all risks and waive claims against the Federal Government, its related entities, except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from participation in the Challenge, whether the injury, death, damage, or loss arises through negligence or otherwise.
+Entrants must also agree to indemnify the Federal Government against third-party claims for damages arising from or related to Challenge activities.</p>'
 submission-start-date-1: ''
 hide-challenge-timeline: 'No'
 judging-start-date: '08/03/2016 09:00 AM'